invertedv/testGo/docs/buildData.md

 goMortgage comes set up to work with the
 <a href="https://pkg.go.dev/github.com/invertedv/fannie" target="_blank" rel="noopener noreferrer" >fannie</a>
+and <a href="https://pkg.go.dev/github.com/invertedv/freddie" target="_blank" rel="noopener noreferrer" >freddie</a>
-and [freddie](https://pkg.go.dev/github.com/invertedv/freddie) data built by the apps linked to.
+data built by the
+apps linked to.
 These tables have specific characteristics leveraged by goMortgage:

 - There is a single table for the data in which each row is a unique loan.
 The loan's time series